specta/specta/README.md

 4. Copy and add all header files in `products` folder to the Test target in your Xcode project.
 5. For **OS X projects**, copy and add `libSpecta-macosx.a` in `products` folder to the Test target in your Xcode project.
    For **iOS projects**, copy and add `libSpecta-ios-universal.a` in `products` folder to the Test target in your Xcode project.
+6. Add `-ObjC` and `-all_load` to the "Other Linker Flags" build setting for the Spec/Test target in your Xcode project.
-6. Add the following to your test code.
+7. Add the following to your test code.

 ```objective-c
 #import "Specta.h"